Ball3R5tatus/GMX-Installation/README.md

 ## Increase swap space
 * **Swap Space** - Swap space is a crucial component that provides additional virtual memory when physical RAM is insufficient.
 While it helps prevent out-of-memory issues, excessive swapping can impact performance
-* **Create a 300GB Swap File:** - Run the following command to create a 200GB swap file and make it permanent.
+* **Create a 300GB Swap File** - Run the following command to create a 200GB swap file and make it permanent.
 Please note that this process might take some time and adjust the size according to your requirement:

 ```bash
 sudo dd if=/dev/zero of=~/swapfile bs=1G count=200